EKB(LEGAL) - TESTING PROGRAMS: STATE ASSESSMENT//

 Education Code 39.023(a)

-Except as required for purposes of federal accountability, a student shall not be administered a grade-level assessment if the student:
+For purposes of federal accountability, a student shall not be administered a grade-level assessment if the student:

 - Is enrolled in a course or subject intended for students above the student's enrolled grade level and will be administered a grade-level assessment instrument developed under the list above that aligns with the curriculum for that course or subject within the same content area; or